santinoholmes1979/santinoholmes1979/README.md

 AI-Driven Cybersecurity | Detection Engineering | Threat Hunting | Security Analytics

-Security and Risk Analysis graduate and U.S. Navy veteran building **AI-assisted cybersecurity tools for threat detection, investigation, and security analytics**.
+Security and Risk Analysis graduate and U.S. Navy veteran building **AI-assisted cybersecurity analytics platforms and detection engineering tools**.

+My projects focus on modeling how modern Security Operations Centers detect adversary activity, investigate incidents, and accelerate analyst decision-making using automation and AI.

 This GitHub portfolio demonstrates the design and development of a simulated **AI-driven Security Operations platform** built with Python, security telemetry simulation, and machine learning techniques.